-The large-format cameras used to make 70-mm films will be donated to the museum in a ceremony Wednesday.
-They'll become part of the Smithsonian's permanent collection.
+Two large-format cameras used to make 70-mm films were donated to the museum Wednesday to become part of the Smithsonian's permanent collection.

-Nearly 100 NASA astronauts were trained to operate the IMAX cameras in space.
-They created the first giant-screen images of Earth and of life in zero gravity.
-The result was a series of six IMAX space films, including "The Dream is Alive," `'Blue Planet," `'Destiny in Space" and "Mission to Mir."
+Nearly 100 NASA astronauts were trained to operate IMAX cameras in space.
+They created the first giant-screen images of Earth and life in zero gravity.
+Their work produced a series of six IMAX space films, including "The Dream is Alive," "Blue Planet," "Destiny in Space" and "Mission to Mir."

 One camera was kept in the space shuttle cabin and another in its cargo bay.

 Between 1984 and 1998, IMAX cameras were flown on 17 shuttle missions.
 These are the first sent to a museum.